attack68/rateslib/docs/source/u_defaults.rst

 --------------------------------------------

 To provide maximal flexibility a number of market conventions have already been pre-added to *rateslib*.
-For an instrument that allows the ``spec`` (specification) argument a host of arguments will be pre-populated.
-The list of instruments defined can be seen by printing as below.
+For an *Instrument* that allows the ``spec`` (specification) argument a host of arguments will be pre-populated.
+The list of instrument specifications defined can be seen by printing as below.
 Note that some of these are aliases, for example *"sofr"* and *"usd_irs"* are the same, as are *"usd_gb"* and *"ust"*.